Exponential growth: Logistic growth

 In reality, initial exponential growth is often not sustained forever.
 After some period, it will be slowed by external or environmental factors.
 For example, population growth may reach an upper limit due to resource limitations.
 In 1845, the Belgian mathematician Pierre François Verhulst first proposed a mathematical model of growth like this, called the "logistic growth".

 Limitations of models

 Exponential growth models of physical phenomena only apply within limited regions, as unbounded growth is not physically realistic.
 Although growth may initially be exponential, the modelled phenomena will eventually enter a region in which previously ignored negative feedback factors become significant (leading to a logistic growth model) or other underlying assumptions of the exponential growth model, such as continuity or instantaneous feedback, break down.

 Exponential growth bias

 Studies show that human beings have difficulty understanding exponential growth.
 Exponential growth bias is the tendency to underestimate compound growth processes.
 This bias can have financial implications as well.

-Below are some stories that emphasize this bias.